jfroment/seedbox/doc/configuration.md

 ...and you're set!

 Please note that the ``customFile`` flag **MUST** be relative to the "services" directory, because in some cases, some alternatives yaml files for bundled services are provided in the services directory.
 For example, in this repository is provided a custom "plex-hardware-transcoding.yaml" file, with all the necessary adaptations to make Plex run with hardware transcoding enabled.
-Just add the ``customFile`` field in the ``plex`` service and this file will be used, instead of the default "plex.yaml".
+Just add the ``customFile: plex-hardware-transcoding.yaml`` field in the ``plex`` service and this file will be used, instead of the default "plex.yaml".

 ## Integration with other services (custom Traefik config)